 You will then draw your beach and note what happened to it after the waves hit it.

 At this point, it will be very important to view the results that other teams got from their test.
 You will need to discuss with other teams what they did and find out what was effective and what was not effective in preventing erosion.

 You will then set your beach up again, and make any changes to your plan that you wish to put in place.

-The beach will once again be subjected to the ocean's waves, and you will draw the reults and note what happened.
+The beach will once again be subjected to the ocean's waves, and you will draw the results and note what happened.

 You will need to talk with your team and develop a policy that will change people's behaviors so that they do not contribute to further erosion.

-You will then write your plan and be ready to submit it to Seaside where their town government will decide upon the best plan of action.
+You will then write your final report and be ready to submit it to Seaside where the town government will decide upon the best plan of action.